-This unique program was established in Lacombe in 2001 and in 2005 it expanded to include Red Deer.
-The Program is designed to support people with developmental disabilities by offering training, practice and then community based opportunities that will allow them to experience the richness of life that is the right of every citizen.
-This dynamic and innovative program assists the participants to explore their personal interests by fostering life skills, which are the foundation for natural community connections and self-advocacy.
+This unique program was established in Lacombe in 2001, and in 2005 it expanded to include Red Deer.
+The program supports people with developmental disabilities to explore their interests and become aware of their community in order to experience the richness of life that is the right of every citizen.
+Skills are developed which are the foundation for natural community connections and self-advocacy.

-Leadership class, Choices class and Learning projects enable participants to gain confidence in a supportive environment and then transfer those skills to community-based activities.
-Community partnerships develop, as participants are instrumental in changing attitudes on a personal level and enhancing the capacity of the community to embrace the diversity of all its members.
+Activities that address various learning styles allow participants to gain confidence in a supportive group environment to then transfer their skills to community-based opportunities.
+Relationships develop as participants are instrumental in changing attitudes on a personal level, enhancing the capacity of the community to embrace the diversity of all its members.

 ~Scott Peck, The Different Drum~